NaixGames/Polycosmos/README.md

 Items:
 - Pact of Punishment down: an item that turns down the level of pact of punishment.
-Note the game may load this effect on the run room, biome or run.
+Note the game may load this effect on the next room, biome or run.

 - Keys, Darkness, Gemstones, Diamonds, Titan Blood, Nectar and Ambrosia as filler items.